Granuloma inguinale (Donovanosis)

 Complications such as bleeding, secondary infection and swelling (lymphoedema) may occur.
 Local lymph nodes may be enlarged and may become abscesses or ulcers as the infection spreads into the overlying skin.

 In the early stages it may be difficult to differentiate granuloma inguinale from chancroid.
 In the later stages, the condition may look like lymphogranuloma venereum.
 It may also be confused with other conditions, such as penile or vulvar cancer or syphilis.

 Images supplied by Dr Shahbaz A. Janjua

 The main method of diagnosis is the demonstration of Donovan bodies in a tissue sample taken by crush preparation or biopsy.
-Other tests such as culture, PCR or serology are not routinely available.
+Other tests such as culture, polymerase chain reaction (PCR) or serology are not routinely available.